GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Extents (extents)

 DEA Intertidal Extents is a categorical dataset classifying coastal areas into five classes (Figure 4), including the satellite-observed extents of the intertidal zone.
 This classification is based on DEA Intertidal Elevation outputs and other satellite-derived data including the inundation frequency of each pixel and correlations between inundation patterns and modelled tide heights.
-See Quality Assessment Layers.
+See [Quality Assessment Layers](quality-assessment-layers).
 The "intensive urban" land use summary class of the Catchment-scale Land Use Map (CLUM) (ABARES, 2021) dataset was used to mask pixel misclassifications in urban areas.

 The class definitions of the Intertidal Extents layer are as follows.

-Ocean and coastal waters - Pixels that are wet in 50 % or more of observations and are located within the coastal mask (see Inland waters).
+**Ocean and coastal waters** - Pixels that are wet in 50 % or more of satellite observations and are located within the coastal mask, a cost-distance connectivity mask combining elevation with distance from the ocean.
 (Value = 1)

-Exposed intertidal (low confidence) - Pixels that have a correlation between tide height and ndwi > 0.15 and are located within the coastal mask (see Inland waters).
+**Exposed intertidal (low confidence)** - Pixels that have a correlation between tide height and ndwi > 0.15 and are located within the coastal mask (see Ocean and coastal waters).
 (Value = 2)

-Exposed intertidal (high confidence) - Pixels that are included in the intertidal elevation dataset.
+**Exposed intertidal (high confidence)** - Pixels that are included in the intertidal elevation dataset.
 (Value = 3)

-Inland waters- Pixels that are wet in more than 50 % of observations and fall outside of the coastal mask, a cost-distance connectivity mask combining elevation with distance from the ocean.
+**Inland waters** - Pixels that are wet in more than 50 % of satellite observations and fall outside of the coastal mask (see Ocean and coastal waters).
 (Value = 4)

-Land - Pixels that are wet in less than 50 % of observations.
+**Land** - Pixels that are wet in less than 50 % of satellite observations.
 (Value = 5)

 :::{figure}  /_files/dea-intertidal/DEA_Intertidal_Extents_2022.*
 :alt: DEA Intertidal Extents layer
 :width: 1200px

-Figure 4 &mdash; DEA Intertidal Extents
+Figure 4 &mdash; DEA Intertidal Extents, the five coastal classes include ocean and coastal waters (dark blue), low confidence intertidal (yellow), high confidence intertidal (orange), inland waters (light blue) and land (white).
 :::

 ### Tidal Attribute Layers